➡ ❓ 💡 ❗ 😮 😎 😀 ⭐ ❤

 outside of a few highly active chat rooms, they tend to be dormant for long periods and have occasional rapid bursts of activity. se also has a mechanism where inactive rooms are “frozen” after 2wk. there is a “sandbox” for learning/ experimenting with the chat features.

-it is easy for users to create their own chat rooms for miscellaneous purposes, “invite” other arbitrary users, and moderators generally take a very hands-off, even near lassaiz faire attitude. no direct reputation score changes are involved in chat although indirect routes are possible (eg chat users notice specific Q/A identified in chat & act/ vote on it).
+it is easy for users to create their own chat rooms for miscellaneous purposes, “invite” other arbitrary users, and moderators generally take a very hands-off, even near laissaiz faire attitude with some exceptions. no direct reputation score changes are involved in chat although indirect routes are possible (eg chat users notice specific Q/A identified in chat & act/ vote on it).

 the web-based concept of chat is not quite like other cyber chats because with the se mechanisms, they can be used for extended dialogues lasting over hours, days, weeks, or even months in some cases. these can lead to and support either very synchronous or asynchronous type dialogs. either multiple users (resembling nonlinear brainstorming sessions verging on parties) or 1-1 exchanges.